Purushottam Das Tandon: Freedom struggle

 He worked as the Speaker of the Legislative Assembly of the present-day Uttar Pradesh for a period of 13 years, from 31 July 1937 to 10 August 1950.
 He was elected to the Constituent Assembly of India in 1946.

-Post-Independence
+After independence

 He established the Hindu Rakshak Dal in 1947.
 He tried for the position of the President of the Congress Party unsuccessfully against Pattabhi Sitaramayya in 1948 but contested successfully against Acharya Kriplani in the controversial and difficult 1950 election to head the Nagpur session.
 He soon resigned from Congress's president post because of differences with Nehru and as Nehru's popularity was needed for winning elections.
 Nehru, while being the Prime Minister of independent India, also became the president of Congress for 1951 and 1952.

 He was elected to the Lok Sabha in 1952 and the Rajya Sabha in 1956.
 He retired from active public life after that due to indifferent health.
 He was awarded the Bharat Ratna, India's highest civilian award in 1961.